This homemade asiago bagel recipe Is an excellent Panera copycat for their signature Asiago Cheese Bagels.

 I was a bit concerned some of mine would Sproing open, but they all stayed nicely together.

-Do take time to make sure you roll them really well to prevent sproinging when boiling or baking.
+Do take time to make sure you roll them firmly to prevent sproinging when boiling or baking.

 The Effect of Rising Time